Samosir

-At 630 km2, Samosir is the largest island within an island, and the fifth largest lake island in the world.
+At 630 km2, Samosir is the largest island within an island and the fourth largest lake island in the world.
 It also contains two smaller lakes, Lake Sidihoni and Lake Aek Natonang.
-Across the lake on the east from the island lies Uluan Peninsula.
-The island is linked to the mainland of Sumatra on its western part by a narrow isthmus connecting the town of Pangururan on Samosir and Tele on mainland Sumatra.
+Across the lake on the east of the island lies the Uluan Peninsula.
+The island was historically linked to the mainland of Sumatra on its western part by a narrow isthmus connecting the town of Pangururan on Samosir and Tele on mainland Sumatra, but it was split by the Tano Ponggol Canal and bridge in 1906, which was widened in 2019.
 Tele consequently offers one of the best views of Lake Toba and Samosir Island.
 One of the most important objects on the island is a Lutheran church, and opposite it is a huge hill.

 Tourism

-Samosir is a popular tourist destination due to its exotic history and the vistas it offers.
+Samosir is a popular tourist destination due to its exotic history and the vistas it offers, including of the huge hill opposite the Lutheran church.
 The tourist resorts are concentrated in the Tuktuk area.
 The island is the centre of the Batak culture and many of the Toba Batak traditional houses (rumah adat) remain on the island.
 Most of the tourist accommodations are concentrated in the small town of Tuktuk, which is located a one-hour ferry ride across the lake from the town of Parapat.
-The passenger ferry leaves from Tiga Raja harbor every hour between 8.30 and 19.00.
-For those running late there is an option to take the passenger boat from Aji bata to Tomok until 8.30 pm.
-A car ferry leaves the mainland from Ajibata and lands in the small town of Tomok, about a 10-minute drive from Tuktuk until 9 pm.
-There are also other passenger ferries and individual hotels may also have ferries available.